How to vote on Britain’s Got Talent 2018

 - Sign up for the free RadioTimes.com newsletter

-These are the eight semi-finalists performing on Thursday’s live semi-final, but remember the vote doesn’t open until the end of the show.
+These are the eight semi-finalists performing on Fridayday’s live semi-final, but remember the vote doesn’t open until the end of the show.
 We’ll be adding the phone numbers as we get them…

 How do I vote on Britain’s Got Talent?